kittykatattack/ga/README.md

 the Finish sign.

 There are fifteen green pillars in the game.
-Every five pillars, the gap between the top and bottom sections become narrower.
+Every five pillars, the gap between the top and bottom sections becomes narrower.
 The first five pillars have a gap of four blocks, the next five have a gap of three blocks and the last five have a gap of two blocks.
 This makes the game increasingly difficult as Flappy Fairy flies further.
 The exact position of the gap is